Course Title: Fashion Communication Design

-This course will extend the skills and knowledge you have gained in the course GRAP2821 Fashion Expressions to enable you to effectively communicate a range of fashion concepts relative to a specific fashion context.
-In conjunction with GRAP2833 Fashion Design Partnered Project, you will learn strategies for image making and presentation to communicate your design ideas that are developing as a part of your own fashion practice.
+This course will extend the skills and knowledge you have gained in the course GRAP2821 Fashion Expressions to enable you to eﬀectively communicate a range of fashion concepts relative to a speciﬁc fashion context.
+You will learn strategies for image making and presentation to communicate your design ideas that are developing as a part of your own fashion practice.

 Objectives/Learning Outcomes/Capability Development

 In this course you will develop the following program learning outcomes:

 PLO 1: Demonstrate extensive and coherent knowledge of fashion design with depth and expertise in one or more areas of practice.

 PLO 2: Develop conceptual, technical, creative and communication skills to deepen and consolidate knowledge of fashion design.